SpikyTater/spud-wiki/README.md

 ### Open console

-Open a command prompt inside the main directory of the repository.
+Open a command prompt inside the main directory of the repository you have cloned/downloaded.

 ### Step 1: Install module dependencies

 To install any module dependencies, run:

-    npm install
+    npm ci
 There are currently none, but some may be added in the future.

 ### Step 2: Build